cruiserupce/Getting-and-Cleaning-Data/README.md

 ## Course Project
 (find all project-related materials in the UCI HAR Dataset directory, however, copies of the important files have been put into this main directory to fulfil the submission requirement)

-* Download original data source from : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* Original data source from : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 * Choose your working directory 'setwd("path to your working directory")'

-* Unzip original data source into your working directory

 * Put run_analysis.R into your working directory

 * load script into R 'source("run_analysis.R")'

-* call  'tidy_data <- run_analysis()' and it will return data frame of tidy data.
+* call  'tidy_data <- run_analysis()' script will automatically download zip file, unzip it
+and it will return data frame of tidy data.
 It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.

 Whole script works in tha way that it connects(rbind) data from train and test folders like